auth0-samples/auth0-angularjs-sample/11-Single-Sign-On/README.md

 To run this quickstart you can fork and clone this repo.

-Be sure to set the correct values for your Auth0 applications in both `auth0.variables.js` files.
+Be sure to set the correct Auth0 credentials for your applications in the `auth0-variables.js` files of both applications in this sample.

 Go to your [Clients](https://manage.auth0.com/#/clients), open your App, switch the `Use Auth0 instead of the IdP to do Single Sign On` flag on and save changes.

-If you use two Auth0 applications for this example, then enable `Use Auth0 instead of the IdP to do Single Sign On` flag for both of them.
+If you use two Auth0 applications for this example, enable `Use Auth0 instead of the IdP to do Single Sign On` flag for both of them.

+You will also need to whitelist the URLs you want to redirect to when you log out of Auth0 SSO.
+These can be set in the [advanced settings](https://manage.auth0.com/#/account/advanced).

 To run applications